marchete/Mokka/README.md

 # Mokka
-Mokka is a minimal Inference Engine for Dense Layer Neural Networks.
+Mokka is a minimal Inference Engine for Dense and Convolutional 2D Layer Neural Networks.
 Written on a single C++ header, it uses AVX2.
 The code is aimed to give good performance on a minimal binary size, without external references.
+At some special cases (one-hot inputs with more zeros than ones, or ReLU outputs) it's 200% faster than Tensorflow.
 Most Inference Engines are bloated with external libraries, complex loaders that inflates the binary size.

 These engines are too big to use it in AI challenges (i.e. www.codingame.com ), were file size is limited to <160KB without external libraries.

-Current Test binary output is like 30KB in size, including MNIST source code that can be removed when not used.
-It's feasible to have a compressed binary of 60KB + 80KB of weights.
+Current Test binary output is like 32KB in size, including MNIST source code that can be removed when not used.
+It's feasible to have a compressed binary of 40KB + 110KB of weights (Succesfully tested on CGZero, an AlphaZero like bot that uses Mokka ).

 ## Training